-The Bakken is a sequence of sand and shale layers in the Williston Basin, which stretches across portions of eastern Montana, western North Dakota and Canada.
-We have approximately 620,000 net acres in the Bakken, which include about 435,000 net mineral acres and approximately 185,000 net leasehold acres.
+The Bakken is a sequence of sand and shale layers in the Williston Basin, which stretches across portions of eastern Montana, western North Dakota, and Canada.
+At year-end 2020, we had approximately 610,000 net acres in the Bakken, which includes about 426,000 net mineral acres and approximately 184,000 net leasehold acres.

+During 2020, net production averaged 78 MBOED.
+There were 29 operated wells brought online during 2020, bringing the total to more than 840 operated wells online at year-end.
 Bakken employees have led the way in engaging with stakeholders at all levels — from township to federal.
 They have developed authentic relationships in the community where they live and work by demonstrating their commitment to being good neighbors.
-Get a glimpse into a day in the life of three employees based in North Dakota — David Greef, Rachel Logan and Brad Johnson.
-Whether it’s how they work to ensure safe and responsible operations or their commitment to environmental stewardship, the company’s SPIRIT Values guide their actions every day.
-Watch the video here.
+Whether it’s how they work to ensure safe and responsible operations or their commitment to environmental stewardship, the company’s SPIRIT Values guide our people’s actions every day.

-North Dakota ranks second in the nation in oil production.
+North Dakota currently ranks third in the nation in oil production volume.
 This production stimulates economic activity and provides jobs across the state and throughout the country.

 More than half of North Dakota’s taxes come from our industry.

 We contribute to the well-being of North Dakotans through charitable giving, employee volunteerism, and civic leadership.
-In 2016, we awarded more than $300,000 in philanthropic grants to organizations in the Bakken Basin.
+In 2020, we awarded more than $175,000 in philanthropic grants to organizations in the Bakken.

-Across all types of wells and reservoirs in the U.S., less than 1 percent of natural gas is flared.
-However, newer unconventional shale plays like the Bakken in North Dakota and Montana have higher rates of flaring due to a lack of pipeline infrastructure.v
+Across all types of wells and reservoirs in the U.S., less than 1%iv of natural gas is flared.
+However, newer unconventional shale plays like the Bakken in North Dakota and Montana have higher rates of flaring due to the high rate of growth in gas production and a lack of pipeline infrastructure.v

-The North Dakota Petroleum Council flaring task force has worked with the state to develop a plan to reduce flaring in the Bakken with the goal of capturing 85 percent of associated gas by 2016 and 91 percent by 2020.
-Over the last 10 years more than $11 billion has been spent building natural gas gathering and processing infrastructure in the state.
+The North Dakota Petroleum Council flaring task force worked with the state to develop a plan to reduce flaring in the Bakken with the goal of capturing 91% of associated gas by 2020.
+That goal was achieved, and ConocoPhillips significantly exceeded it.
+We are on track to capture 96% of associated gas in 2021, representing top-quartile basin performance.
+We plan to improve our flaring performance further through the application of gas capture technologies and voluntarily deferring production to avoid flaring due to gas offtake infrastructure constraints.
+In addition to these efforts to reduce flaring, more than $11 billion has been spent in the last 10 years to build natural gas gathering and processing infrastructure in the state.